 Before the Procedure

-Prior to the procedure, respiratory therapists help determine if a bronchoscopy is necessary by identifying potential indications, such as retained secretions or foreign body obstructions.
+- Assessing the Need for Bronchoscopy: RTs help determine if the procedure is necessary by identifying potential indications, such as retained secretions, suspected lung infections, persistent atelectasis, hemoptysis, or foreign body aspiration.

 During the Procedure